DTUWindEducation/final-project-breeze-tech/README.md

 3. Navigate to the cloned location into the final-project-breeze-tech directory in the anaconda prompt
 4. Install the package locally in the editable mode using `pip install -e .`

-Example usage of functions of this package can be found in the `examples` file
+Example usage of functions of this package can be found in the `examples` folder

 ## Architecture